 Fund financial statements are provided for governmental funds.
-The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows, liabilities, deferred inflows, equity, revenues and expenditures.
-The School reports the following major governmental funds with all other non-major funds aggregated in a single column in the fund financial statements:
+The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflow of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
+The School reports the following major governmental funds:

 General Fund - is the School's primary operating fund.
-It accounts for all financial resources of the school, except those required to be accounted for in another fund.
+It accounts for all financial resources of the School, except those required to be accounted for in another fund.

-Special Revenue Fund - accounts for specific revenues, such as federal funding and federal lunch program that are legally restricted to expenditures for particular purposes.
-Also, accounts for resources of the School's Internal Fund, which is used to administer monies collected in connection with schools, student athletics, class, and club activities.
+Special Revenue Fund - accounts for specific revenues, such as federal funding, federal lunch program, and COVID-19 emergency relief funding that are legally restricted to expenditures for particular purposes.
+Also, accounts for resources of the School's Internal Fund, which is used to administer monies collected in connection with school, student athletics, class, and club activities.